 - Limit the devices, media, and data to only what you absolutely need.

 - Do not save personal information (such as credit card numbers, passport information, or social insurance numbers) on your devices.

 - Prepare Your Devices!

-Ensure your system is patched, all software is updated, and antivirus software is fully up up-to-date.
-McAfee VirusScan is available to all registered students, staff and faculty at no cost.
+- Ensure your system is patched, all software is updated, and antivirus software is fully up up-to-date.
+McAfee anti-malware software is available to all registered students, staff and faculty at no cost.

 - Prepare Your Accounts!

-Setup two-factor authentication on personal accounts that offer it, such as Facebook, PayPal, LinkedIn, etc. The University does not currently offer two-factor authentication on our accounts or applications.
-More information can be found here.
+- Setup two-factor authentication on personal accounts that offer it, such as Facebook, PayPal, LinkedIn, etc. A comprehensive list of services that offer two-factor authentication is available at https://twofactorauth.org/.
+The University does not currently offer two-factor authentication on our accounts or applications.

 - Know Your Destination!

 - Be aware of laws in the country you are visiting with respect to access to internet applications and services.